SectorLabs/django-postgres-extra/README.md

     Adds support for PostgreSQL 11.x declarative table partitioning.
 Fully integrated into Django migrations.
 Supports all types of partitioning.
 Includes a command to automatically create time-based partitions.

+* **Views & materialized views**

+    Adds support for creating views & materialized views as any other model.
+Fully integrated into Django migrations.

 * **Locking models & tables**